ryansh100/NewWorld/README.md

 Ocean trade is performed in 3 parts.

 1. Move supplies from ocean area to pier area of the player mat.
-2. Optionally convert favor to supplies.
-These are placed in the ocean area of player mat.
+2. *Optionally*, convert favor to supplies.
+These are then placed in the ocean area of player mat.
-3. Convert goods to favor in king's court, according to demand per good.
+3. Convert goods in ocean to favor in king's court, according to favor per good.
+(Refer to rates or card)

 ##Crop Growth

 You may place a basic good on your pier for every plantations that has been settled.
 You may only grow goods that match the island's fertility.
-You may produce multiple kinds of basic goods.
+You may produce multiple different kinds of basic goods.

 ##Events Queued

-You must draw an event card face-down for every feature in your settlement.
+You must draw an event card face-down for every building in your settlement.
 3 is the minimum amount of cards you must draw.

+> Example: If I have a pier, town, mill & market, I must draw 4 event cards

 #Actions Phase
 The Actions phase is a timed phase.
 Start the 5 minute timer when the passage of time phase is finished and players are ready.

 Actions are performed as follows: Discard a queued event card face down, then you may perform an action.
 Every action must be unique per round.

+> Example: If I have 3 actions queued, I may establish a plantation and build a building in my settlement; however, I may not establish another plantation this round.
+I must keep my 3rd event card for resolution.

 Actions available depend on your settlement progress.

 ##Establish Plantation
-*Requires Town Settlement Feature*
+*Requires Town Settlement Building*

 You may place a plantation hex tile adjacent to any settlement feature that you own.